Atmospheric instability: Forms

-Under convective instability thermal mixing through convection in the form of warm air rising leads to the development of clouds and possibly precipitation or convective storms.
-Dynamic instability is produced through the horizontal movement of air and the physical forces it is subjected to such as the Coriolis force and pressure gradient force.
-Dynamic lifting and mixing produces cloud, precipitation and storms often on a synoptic scale.
+Under convective instability, thermal mixing through convection in the form of rising warm air leads to the development of clouds and possibly precipitation or convective storms.
+Dynamic instability is produced through the horizontal movement of air and the physical forces it is subjected to such as the Coriolis force and pressure gradient force; resulting dynamic lifting and mixing produces cloud, precipitation and storms often on a synoptic scale.